 As you learn to grow your cannabis, you can begin to experiment.
 Growing your cannabis creates a strain with the qualities you want.
 You can begin to crossbreed strains to try to focus on certain qualities.
 Maybe you like the cerebral high from a certain strain of Sativa, but you also want the mellow of a strain of India.
 With research and experimentation, you can try to bring those two qualities together in one strain.

 Imagine creating an entirely new strain of marijuana for you and your friends to enjoy.
 You can create a strain that will produce the effects that you want.
 Maybe you want a strain with higher THC.
 Maybe you want a strain with lower THC and higher CBD.
 Just remember to research what you want to do.
 It can make the whole process a lot easier.

 10. It could lead to a rewarding career

 If you have spent time partaking in cannabis and learning the growing skills, you may be the perfect candidate to start cultivating it commercially.
 You can turn growing marijuana into a profitable, full-time career.

 The cannabis industry is just starting to get going.
 As cannabis becomes legal in more and more places, the need for it is growing exponentially.
 With the need for cannabis comes the need for people who can grow it.
 You can use your skills to get in at a grow house or start your own business.
 Just make sure to look up the local laws and make sure you do it right.

 Even if you don’t decide to turn it into a career, you can still grow to have fun.
 There are plenty of resources available online.
 Maybe you can join an online community and share what you know.
 You may influence the next generation of professional growers.

-Growing your own cannabis has many favorable skills and conditions that go along with it.
+Growing your cannabis has many favorable skills and conditions that go along with it.
 It can save you money and teach you a new set of skills.
 It may even be a way for you to become gainfully employed.
-If you do it correctly and take the time to do research, growing your own cannabis can be a highly rewarding activity.
+If you do it correctly and take the time to research, growing cannabis can be an enriching activity.